migrate-to-germany

 • Have adequate accommodation in Germany

-• Have necessary permits required for specific professions (If applicable)
+• Have the necessary permits required for specific professions (If applicable)

 The eligibility criteria for German settlement permits vary depending on the type of residence permit you choose.
 Skilled workers with an EU Blue Card also qualify for a PR after a certain period.